antheamonod/FluPCA/README.md

 ```
 java -classpath ".:*" geophytterplus.DecomposeLFMTriangle $file 152 10 -> ${file/.tree/.tri}
 ```
 gives a `.tri` file, which is used to create the BHV loci for the datasets.
+The `.col`, `.tree`, and `.tri` files outputted by running GeoPhytter+ on our data is given in the `GeoPhytter+ Output` directory.

 Similarly, implementing tropPCA gives the trees used as vertices for the tropical triangles (second principal components).